 This message is encapsulated by an email that I received out of the blue, this week:

 I love your art.
 Your paintings are beautiful and what you capture in them speaks to me too.
 I too have fibromyalgia and your paintings capture those moments of beauty that surround us if we take the time to look, experience and inhale them for spiritual nourishment.
-I enjoy your blog Scattering the Light.
-It is well executed on all fronts and I admire the effort you put into providing such thorough information.
+I enjoy your blog, it is well executed on all fronts and I admire the effort you put into providing such thorough information.
 I agree that fibrmyalgia provides enormous opportunities for personal growth spiritually.
 You sound like a real go-getter and you need to be to work your way around fibromyalgia’s challenges.
 Others do not appreciate the strength it takes to live a full life in spite of it.
 I applaud you!
 Thank you for the gift of your blog and art.
 (See Testimonials)

 This email was wonderful to receive, not least because it arrived in my inbox just as I was finishing, probably, my longest written piece to date – on the road I have been travelling with fibromyalgia and how my own art has sent me some extraordinarily clear signals along the way.
 This is where engaging in art has the potential to become a messenger from your self to yourself, just when you most need it, and I have lost count of the number of times I have gained deepest understanding of something, as though receiving huge insight from ‘another person’, through coming to receive the ‘message’ from my own art, sometimes many months after painting it.